Approximating the Bottleneck Plane Perfect Matching of a Point Set: Introduction

 \section{Introduction}

 We study the problem of computing a bottleneck non-crossing matching of points in the plane.
 For a given set $P$ of $n$ points in the plane, where $n$ is even, let $K(P)$ denote the complete Euclidean graph with vertex set $P$.
 The {\em bottleneck plane matching} problem is to find a perfect non-crossing matching of $K(P)$ that minimizes the length of the longest edge.
 We denote such a matching by $\MOPT$.
 The bottleneck, $\btopt$, is the length of the longest edge in $\MOPT$.
-The problem of computing $\MOPT$ which has applications in VLSI layout design and operations research, has been proved to be NP-hard \cite{Abu-Affash2014}.
+The problem of computing $\MOPT$ has been proved to be NP-hard \cite{Abu-Affash2014}.
 Figure 1 in \cite{Abu-Affash2014} and \cite{Carlsson2010} shows that the longest edge in the minimum weight matching (which is planar) can be unbounded with respect to $\btopt$.
 On the other hand the weight of the bottleneck matching can be unbounded with respect to the weight of the minimum weight matching, see Figure \ref{weight}.

+Matching and bottleneck matching problems play an important role in graph theory, and thus, they have been studied extensively, e.g.,~\cite{Abu-Affash2014, Aloupis2013, Chang1992, Efrat2001, Efrat2000, Vaidya1989, Varadarajan1998}.
+Self-crossing configurations are often undesirable and may even imply an error condition; for example, a potential collision between moving objects, or inconsistency in a layout of a circuit.
+In particular, non-crossing matchings are especially important in the context of VLSI circuit layouts~\cite{Lengauer1990} and operations research.